Westgate-on-Sea: Politics

-Since the constituency was created in 1983, the Member of Parliament for North Thanet, covering northern Thanet and Herne Bay, has been the Conservative Roger Gale.
-At the 2005 general election, the Conservatives won a majority of 7,634 and 49.6% of the vote in North Thanet.
-Labour won 32.2% of the vote, Liberal Democrats 14.4% and UK Independence Party 3.9%.
-At the 2001 general election, the Conservatives had a higher share of the vote with 50.3% but a lower majority of 6,650.
-During Labour's landslide victory at national level at the 1997 general election, the Conservative majority in North Thanet was reduced to 2,766, with the Conservatives on 44.1% of the vote and Labour on 38.4%.
-The voter turnout during the past three general elections has been between 59.3% and 68.8%.
+Westgate is a part of the parliamentary constituency of Herne Bay and Sandwich, which covers much of north-east Kent.
+The seat was created at the 2024 general election, when the Conservative Sir Roger Gale was elected.
+Before 2024 Westgate was a part of North Thanet.

 The town is in the Thanet local government district.
-It is within the electoral ward of Westgate-on-Sea, which has three of the fifty-six seats on the Thanet District Council.
-At the 2007 local elections, two of those seats were won by the Conservative Party and one by an independent candidate.
-Conservative candidates in the ward won 45.8% of the vote, independent candidates won 27.0%, Labour Party candidates 17.6% and a Grey Party candidate 4.6%.
-The turnout was 34.5%.
+It is within the electoral ward of Westgate-on-Sea, which has three of the fifty-six seats on Thanet District Council.
+At the 2023 local elections, one seats each was won by the Conservatives, Labour and Thanet Independents.

 In 2015 Thanet Council set up a parish council for the Westgate-on-Sea ward.
 The new council took office at its first meeting in May 2015 as Westgate-on-Sea Town Council.
-It meets in Westgate-on-Sea Town Hall.

 Education

 The town's secondary school is Ursuline College, a specialist Sports College and Roman Catholic aided comprehensive school, with nearly 800 pupils and facilities for boarding students.
 In 2005, 32% of its pupils gained at least five GCSEs at grades A*–C including English and maths, ranking it 71st out of Kent's 120 secondary schools.
 Many secondary students commute to schools in other nearby towns, especially to the grammar schools in Ramsgate and Broadstairs.
 The Westgate College For Deaf People for students aged 16 and over closed on 11 December 2015.
 An inspection the previous month by the Care Quality Commission uncovered what the inspectors called "shocking examples of institutionalised failings and abuse" and the trust running the schools subsequently went into administration.
 The London House School of English provides English language courses for foreign students.

 The primary state schools are St Crispin's Infant School and St Saviour's Church of England Primary School, which is owned by the church but run by Kent County Council.
 Chartfield School is an independent primary school, educating children from 3 to 11 years.